hashgraph/hedera-smart-contract-starter/README.md

     npx hardhat compile
     ```

-3. Deploy the `TopicNode` contract:
+3. Deploy the `Topic` contract:

     ```sh
-    npx hardhat run scripts/create-node.ts --network testnet
+    npx hardhat run scripts/create-topic.ts --network local
     ```

-    This script deploys the `TopicNode` contract as a proxy contract, initializes it with a Topic ID '0.0.1234', and prints the address of the proxy contract.
+    This script deploys the `Topic` contract as a proxy contract, initializes it with a Topic ID '0.0.1234', and prints the address of the proxy contract.

-4. Upgrade the `TopicNode` contract to `TopicNodeV2`:
+4. Upgrade the `Topic` contract to `TopicV2`:

     ```sh
-    npx hardhat run scripts/upgrade-node.ts --network testnet
+    npx hardhat run scripts/upgrade-topic.ts --network local
     ```

-    This script upgrades the `TopicNode` contract to `TopicNodeV2`, sets a new message, and prints the updated message.
+    This script upgrades the `Topic` contract to `TopicV2`, sets a new message, and prints the updated message.

-5. Deploy the `TopicNode` contract as a Beacon Proxy:
+5. Deploy the `Topic` contract as a Beacon Proxy:

     ```sh
-    npx hardhat run scripts/create-node-beacon.ts --network testnet
+    npx hardhat run scripts/create-topic-beacon.ts --network local
     ```

-    This script deploys a Beacon and a Beacon Proxy for the `TopicNode` contract, initializes the Beacon Proxy with a Topic ID '0.0.1234', and prints the addresses of the Beacon and the Beacon Proxy.
+    This script deploys a Beacon and a Beacon Proxy for the `Topic` contract, initializes the Beacon Proxy with a Topic ID '0.0.1234', and prints the addresses of the Beacon and the Beacon Proxy.

-6. Upgrade the `TopicNode` contract to `TopicNodeV2` for the Beacon Proxy:
+6. Upgrade the `Topic` contract to `TopicV2` for the Beacon Proxy:

     ```sh
-    npx hardhat run scripts/upgrade-node-beacon.ts --network testnet
+    npx hardhat run scripts/upgrade-topic-beacon.ts --network local
     ```

-    This script upgrades the Beacon to point to `TopicNodeV2`, effectively upgrading all Beacon Proxies.
+    This script upgrades the Beacon to point to `TopicV2`, effectively upgrading all Beacon Proxies.
 It sets a new message on the Beacon Proxy and prints the updated message.

 These scripts illustrate how proxies and beacon proxies allow the contract logic to be upgraded while keeping the contract address constant.
 The use of beacon proxies also demonstrates the power of simultaneous upgrades across multiple contracts.